 - New Britain: 260 Lafayette St., 860-566-5790

 - Manchester: 893 Main St., 860-643-2222

-STEP #2 – Complete the Manchester Community College Admission Application and submit the following:
+Step 2 – Complete the MCC Admission Application and Submit the Following:

 - Provide proof of high school, college or GED graduation.
 Acceptable forms are your original high school diploma or an official sealed transcript.